-Net income (loss).
-Net income generated by the Company for the 2007 post-IPO period was \$24.8 million, while for the 2007 pre-IPO period there was a net loss of \$4.2 million and there was a net loss of \$10.5 million during the year ended December 28, 2006.
-The increase in the profitability of the Company for the 2007 post-IPO period versus the periods prior to the IPO was due to the increase in revenue and decrease in payments to the founding members discussed above, partially offset by an increase in interest expense associated with the new credit facilities and the income taxes and expenses associated with the tax receivable agreement and minority interest expense associated with the new corporate structure.
-The comparability of the net income of the periods presented is limited due to the differing lengths of the periods, size of our network and changes in the corporate structure and capitalization.
+Net income (loss) attributable to NCM, Inc. Net income attributable to NCM, Inc. generated by the Company for the 2007 post-IPO period was \$24.8 million, while for the 2007 pre-IPO period there was a net loss attributable to NCM, Inc. of \$4.2 million and there was a net loss attributable to NCM, Inc. of \$10.5 million during the year ended December 28, 2006.
+The increase in the profitability of the Company for the 2007 post-IPO period versus the periods prior to the IPO was due to the increase in revenue and decrease in payments to the founding members discussed above, partially offset by an increase in interest expense associated with the new credit facilities and the income taxes and expenses associated with the tax receivable agreement and the net income attributable to noncontrolling interest associated with the new corporate structure.
+The comparability of the net income attributable to NCM, Inc. of the periods presented is limited due to the differing lengths of the periods, size of our network and changes in the corporate structure and capitalization.